 The option term is the length of time in which the tenant/buyer can decide to purchase the rented home.
 This is typically the same duration as the lease, although the seller can make the option term any amount of time they see fit.
 Specify the start and end dates of the term (day, month, and year).

 The option fee is what the buyer pays to the seller in exchange for having the right to purchase the rental.
 The value of the option fee is applied to the purchase price if the tenants go forward with the purchase.
 The option fee is nonrefundable and kept by the landlord/seller if the tenant decides not to purchase.

 The purchase price of the property should be carefully determined, as the seller will be obligated to sell the property for this amount if the buyer decides to exercise the option.
 If set too low, appreciation can result in the seller losing money.

 If there are any additional possessions the owner will be including in the purchase price, enter them on the three (3) lines provided.
 If none, leave the field blank.

 Enter the name of the state in which the property is located.

 Step 18 – Signatures

-So long the parties agree to everything included in the contract, they can record their signatures on the form.
+As long as the parties agree to everything included in the contract, they can record their signatures on the form.
 This can be done with eSign or by printing the form out and signing it by hand.
 Leave any fields that don’t apply blank.